-ember 27, 2014 ember 28, 2013 De ecember 29, 2012 Cash from operating activities \$ 73,120 \$ 54,440 \$ (5,721) Cash from investing activities (67,063) (43,603) (34,223) Cash from financing activities (5,205) (18,422) 36,695 Effect of exchange rate changes on cash (852) (62) 244 Net change in cash and cash equivalents - (7,647) (3,005) Cash and cash equivalents, beginning of year - 7,647 10,652 Cash and cash equivalents, end of year \$ - \$ - \$ 7,647

-In general, we financed our growth in the past through a combination of operating cash flows, our revolving credit facility, industrial development bonds (when circumstances permit), and issuances of long-term notes payable at times when interest rates are favorable.
+December 27, December 28, December 29, 2014 2013 2012 Cash from operating activities \$73,120 \$54,440 (\$5,721) Cash from investing activities (67,063) (43,603) (34,223) Cash from financing activities (5,205) (18,422) 36,695 Effect of exchange rate changes on cash (852) (62) 244 Net change in cash and cash equivalents - (7,647) (3,005) Cash and cash equivalents, beginning of year 7,647 10,652 Cash and cash equivalents (overdraft), end of year \$- \$- \$7,647 issuances of long-term notes payable at times when interest rates are favorable.
 We have not issued equity to finance growth except in the case of a large acquisition.
 We manage our capital structure by attempting to maintain a targeted ratio of debt to equity and debt to earnings before interest, taxes, depreciation and amortization.
 We believe this is one of many important factors to maintaining a strong credit profile, which in turn helps ensure timely access to capital when needed.
 We are currently carrying less debt than we believe we could based on our internal targets.
 We have recently increased our semi-annual dividend rate, completed repurchases of our stock when the price is at a targeted level, increased our capital expenditures to expand our capacity to serve certain targeted markets, and completed several strategic business acquisitions.